Artists

 Patrice Michaels

-Cedille recording artist, soprano Patrice Michaels is a vocal virtuoso and an eclectic musical personality.
-Her live and recorded performances in opera, oratorio, and chamber music, in genres from baroque through contemporary repertoire, and her distinctive dramatic concerts rank her as “A formidable interpretative talent” (The New Yorker), possessing “a voice that is light, rich and flexible” (Opera News), with “pinpoint-accurate…bravura” (Boston Globe).
-“Like the Romantic ideal of art, Patrice Michaels’ voice is both natural and passionate” says Classical CD Digest, demonstrating \ “poise, musician-ship and impressive fioratura” (Los Angeles Times).
-Passionate about both performance and artistic creation, Patrice’s diverse projects and abilities establish her as a truly unique singing artist and one of the finest American sopranos of her generation.
+Cedille recording artist soprano/composer Patrice Michaels is a vocal virtuoso and an eclectic musical personality.
+Her work in opera, oratorio, and chamber music and her distinctive dramatic concerts rank her as “A formidable interpretative talent” (The New Yorker), possessing “a voice that is light, rich and flexible” (Opera News), with “pinpoint-accurate…bravura” (Boston Globe).
+“Like the Romantic ideal of art, Patrice Michaels’ voice is both natural and passionate” says Classical CD Digest, demonstrating “poise, musicianship and impressive fioratura” (Los Angeles Times).
+Patrice’s diverse projects establish her as a truly unique artist and one of the finest American sopranos of her generation.

-Concert engagements featuring Ms. Michaels include appearances with the Shanghai, Czech National, St. Louis, Omaha, Atlanta, Phoenix, Milwaukee, and Minnesota Orchestras; the Maryland Handel Festival; Dallas Bach Society; and Charlotte, Kansas City, and Virginia Symphonies, as well as New York’s Concert Royal and Chicago’s Music of the Baroque.
 Ms. Michaels has sung Mozart’s Mass in C Minor with Stanislaw Skrowaczewski, Bach’s Christmas Oratorio with Robert Shaw, Mahler’s 4th Symphony with Zdenek Macal, Mozart Arias with Andrew Parrott and Nicolas McGegan, Carmina Burana with Joanne Falletta, and Beethoven’s 9th Symphony with Andreas Delfs and Victor Yampolsky.
+Other concert appearances include the Shanghai, Czech National, St. Louis, Omaha, Atlanta, Phoenix, Milwaukee, and Minnesota Orchestras; the Maryland Handel Festival; Dallas Bach Society; and Charlotte, Kansas City, and Virginia Symphonies, and Chicago’s Music of the Baroque.

-Recital appearances include three consecutive seasons at the Festival of Contemporary Music in Havana, Cuba and tours of Mexico, Japan, Venezuela, Barbados, and Belize.
-She performs frequently in the United States and Canada, has sung with pianist John Browning for Music at the Supreme Court, as guest artist with the Chicago Chamber Musicians and Trio Chicago & Friends, for the Schubert Club of St. Paul, and for many academic institutions, including Pomona College (her alma mater), Northwestern University, and Harvard.
+Recital appearances include three seasons at the Festival of Contemporary Music in Havana, Cuba and tours of Japan, and much of Central American.
+She has sung with pianist John Browning for Music at the Supreme Court, as guest artist with the Chicago Chamber Musicians and Trio Chicago & Friends, for the Schubert Club of St. Paul, and for many academic institutions including Pomona College, Northwestern University, and Harvard.
+Patrice has been invited as guest artist and clinician to The Hartt School of Music (Hartford, CT), Tel Aviv’s Buchmann-Mehta School of Music, Dreyfoos School of The Arts (West Palm Beach, FL) and Instituto Superior de Arte (Havana, Cuba).